grinnell-cs/csc151-images/_readings/searching.md

 ## Acknowledgements

+This reading was updated again in Fall 2023 to return to the use of vectors, since we didn't cover vectors (and may not for the near future).

 This reading was updated in Fall 2021 to use structs rather than vectors for the directory and student entries.
 The Fall 2021 update also included other minor cleanup.